Gym Visits (Geofencing)

 }

-// Background Location (Android 10+; must be requested after foreground is granted)
+// 2.
+Background location (Android 10+; request only after foreground is granted)

 AFPermissions.requestPermission(Permission.BACKGROUND_LOCATION)